Greece: Risk Assessment

 - Tourist destination

-- Limited industrial base, low-technology exports (food, chemicals, metals, refined oil)
+- Small industrial base; low-tech exports (food, chemicals, metals, refined oil)

-- Social tensions fueled by fiscal austerity and mass unemployment
+- Social tensions fuelled by fiscal restraint and massive unemployment